slee98/ReelTalkContentSelection/README.md

 ---

-This project showcases my iOS development skills and demonstrates my ability to create user-friendly and visually appealing applications.
+This project is a preview of the ReelTalk app, and our team are still working towards the app's release.